Are you looking for a high-paying remote side hustle? Have you considered being a virtual bookkeeper?

-At my peak, I earned $500 a day consulting to a million dollar ASX Company.
+At my peak, I earned $500 a day consulting a million-dollar ASX Company.
 How much you earn is up to you!

 I would say it’s entirely possible to earn $3,000 a month working about 20-25 hours a week within your first 6 months provided you network constantly and work hard.

-8. What are some big obstacles one has to overcome getting started?
+8. What are some big obstacles one has to overcome to get started?

 9. How did you land your first client?

 I met a lady at a sporting event who was an accountant.
 She asked what I did and I said I was starting my own bookkeeping business.

 She took my number and introduced me to her boss, I did some cheap work for him helping with his real estate investments (accountants love a bargain!) and he then referred me to all his clients!

 While I was still at my temp job some of the managers were on charity boards and asked me to help clean up the volunteers’ work.